jqhoogland/rationalia-starter/LW/Collections/Highlights from the Sequences (Collection).md

   - Collection
 synchedAt: '2022-08-29T11:17:15.303Z'
 ---

-# Highlights from the Sequences
+# Highlights From the Sequences

 "**The Sequences**" is a series of essays by [Eliezer Yudkowsky](https://www.lesswrong.com/users/eliezer_yudkowsky).
 They describe how to avoid the typical failure modes of human reason and instead think in ways that more reliably lead to true and accurate beliefs.
 These essays are the foundational texts of [[Welcome to LessWrong!|LessWrong]].